Transforming Education and Community Health (TEACH) Program

 TEACH Clinic, County of Sacramento Primary Care Center

 The TEACH program is a yearlong experience that replaces the traditional third year of residency.
-Residents rotate in one week blocks on the TEACH inpatient service, where they care for primarily uninsured or Medicaid patients admitted to UC Davis Medical Center.
+It follows the 4+4 blocks.
+Residents rotate in two week blocks on the TEACH inpatient service, where they care for primarily uninsured or Medicaid patients admitted to UC Davis Medical Center.
 The 3rd year resident leads the team of an attending and two third-year medical students.

 When not inpatient, TEACH residents spend three afternoons per week in their county-based continuity clinic at the Sacramento County Health Center.
-They also rotate through UC Davis specialty and sub-specialty clinics as well as county-based clinics including the Psychiatry, Nephrology, Musculoskeletal Medicine, and Rheumatology Clinics.
+They also rotate through UC Davis specialty and sub-specialty clinics as well as county-based clinics including the Psychiatry, Complex Care Management, Nephrology, Musculoskeletal Medicine, and Rheumatology Clinics.

 A typical TEACH resident annual schedule includes (subject to changes):